If you think the only way to add flavor to your BBQ is BBQ sauce, then prepare to have your eyes opened.

 The great thing about dry rub is that it helps the meat to form a "bark," a slightly crunchy crust that is delicious.
 It also gives your food a bold flavor, which cuts such as beef brisket can handle.

 Don't forget smoke wood, which can bring out even more flavors.
-Think of smoke as an ingredient for BBQ, just like sugar or cayenne or salt or pepper would be for a recipe.
+Think of smoke as an ingredient for BBQ, just like sugar, cayenne, salt or pepper would for a recipe.
 You want to use just enough so that it compliments your meat, but doesn't overwhelm it.